The Regularized Hadamard Expansion: A Klein-Gordon Field

 \subsection{Solving the Transport Equations}

-Our task is to solve the above transport equations for~$x$ and~$y$ on the light cone (i.e.\ for pairs of points~$x,y$ with~$\Gamma(x,y)=0$).
-We now give a systematic procedure for solving these equations.
-To this end, given~$y \in \scrM$ we choose a null geodesic~$\gamma$ through~$y$ and consider the point~$x$ along this geodesic.
-Then, since~$\nabla \Gamma$ is tangential to~$\gamma$, the equations~\eqref{fm1}--\eqref{frnp2} are ordinary differential equations along~$\gamma$.
-Before beginning, we point out that the first group of transport equations~\eqref{Xm1}--\eqref{Ynp1} appear in exactly the same way in the usual Hadamard expansion (see for example~\cite[Section~2]{baer+ginoux}).
+We now explain how to solve transport equations.
+Our task is to show existence of solutions, and to specify in which sense the regularized Hadamard expansion is unique.
+We begin with the first group of transport equations~\eqref{Xm1}--\eqref{Ynp1}.
+These equations do not involve the regularization, and they appear in exactly the same way in the standard Hadamard expansion (see for example~\cite[Section~2]{baer+ginoux}).
 In order to analyze existence and uniqueness, we evaluate these equations for~$x=y$.
-This gives the conditions
+This gives for~$n \in \N_0$ the conditions

 The condition resulting from~\ref{Xm1} is trivially satisfied.
-Obviously, multiplying a solution~$X_{[-1]}$ of the transport equation~\eqref{Xm1} by any real number again gives a solution of the transport equation.
+Obviously, multiplying a solution~$A_{-1}$ of the transport equation~\eqref{Xm1} by any complex number again gives a solution of the transport equation.
 This corresponds to the freedom of multiplying the distribution~$T^\varepsilon(x,y)$ by a prefactor.
-In order to fix this freedom, we choose~$X_{-1}$ as the square root of the van Vleck-Morette determinant (see for example~\cite{moretti}),
+In order to fix this freedom, we choose~$A_{-1}$ as the square root of the van Vleck-Morette determinant (see for example~\cite{moretti} or~\cite[eqns~(1.9) and~(2.4)]{baer+ginoux}),

 which in normal coordinates around $y$ is given by